 There is also a small regional airport in Puerto Natales with flights to and from Puerto Montt and Santiago; however, these are seasonal, less frequent when they are running, and more expensive.

 Lastly, if you have more time to enjoy the journey, there is the Navimag Ferry that navigates the coastal islands between Puerto Natales and Puerto Montt.
-This is also more costly and offers only one trip to and from Puerto Natales a week.
+This is also a more costly option and offers only one trip to and from Puerto Natales a week.
+But, it would be quite a unique way to see some of the scenery along the coast.

 Whether you decide to rent a car or go by bus, plane, or boat, be sure to book in advance during the high season (summer) because options often sell out in advance.